Weaning is often described as being divided into three stages which explain the journey your baby will follow from first foods to family meals.

 If you think your baby is choking, shout for help, pick up your child and support them in a head-down position on your thighs.
 Support their head and give 5 sharp blows between the shoulder blades with the heel of one hand to help dislodge the object.

 As a healthcare professional, I recommend attending a baby first aid course before you start weaning, often these are free of charge at children’s centres but speak to your health visitor for local recommendations.

 What you can do to minimise the risk of choking:

 Always stay with your baby while they are eating.

-Make sure your baby is seated in a well supported highchair (see above).
+Make sure your baby is seated in a well supported highchair.

 Don’t let your baby eat in their car seat or a forward facing pushchair.
 You won’t be able to get to them quickly enough if they need help.

-Cut round shaped foods such as grapes, cherry tomatoes and giant blueberries into smaller sizes, triangular shapes are good as if they do get stuck air can still pass.
+Cut round shaped foods such as grapes, cherry tomatoes and giant blueberries into smaller sizes.
+Triangular shapes are good because if they do get stuck, air can still pass.

 Avoid hard foods like whole nuts, giant seeds, popcorn, hard dried fruits and very hard crackers or crisps.

 Stop offering the ‘hard munchables’ like raw carrot, celery etc once your baby can get bits off.